sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Resource Servers SHOULD utilize the HTTP headers provided by the server for caching [[RFC7234]].

+Clients SHOULD support `signed_metadata` as specified in [[rfc8414]] section 2.1.
+In case signed metadata is available, this MUST be used over non-signed metadata and the signature MUST be verified  prior to further utilizing it contents.

 Clients use the public keys made available from the jwks endpoint to validate the signature on tokens.
 The OpenID Connect spec recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for